This post may contain affiliate links. Please see my disclosure policy for details.

 Ready for a cool trick?
 Negative painting is easier than it sounds and looks amazing:

-- Use painter’s tape or contact paper to create heart shapes (or any shape you like)
+- Use painter’s tape or contact paper sheets to create heart shapes—or any design you like.

 Family Matters: Personalized Pieces